-GAP student applications are typically available in October and are due Feb.
-1 of each year.
+GAP student applications are typically available in October and are due January 24th this year.
 Check back here for a link to the application in the fall.

-After a review of applications, selected students will be invited to continue in the process with an orientation held in March.
+After a review of applications, selected students will be invited to continue in the process with an orientation held in Mid February and/or March.
 The orientation is held over four evenings.